 If we had more space, we’d be using one of these outdoor barbecue or grills.
 Now we have an extraction fan over the stove at our new apartment (and it’s been scorching hot outside), Terence has been grilling indoors using a stovetop Korean BBQ grill pan.
 As it was raining yesterday, I char-grilled my corn on the cob on our griddle pan on the stove.

 Once you have some grilled corn on the cob, let them cool before cutting the kernels off the cobs.
 Then slide the corn kernels into a bowl, add the rest of the ingredients, and combine well.

-Transfer the grilled corn salad to a serving dish, garnish with more fresh coriander sprigs, evenly sprinkle on a pinch of each of the chilli flakes, lemongrass powder and sesame seeds, and a teaspoon of toasted sourdough crumbs and croutons, and evenly distribute some dots of lemongrass mayonnaise on top.
+Transfer the grilled corn salad to a serving dish, garnish with more fresh coriander sprigs, evenly sprinkle on a pinch of each of the chilli flakes and sesame seeds, and a teaspoon of toasted sourdough croutons and crumbs, and evenly distribute some dots of lemongrass mayonnaise (link to recipe above).

 Pop some lime quarters in the corners of the plate or in a separate dish and provide serving spoons and smaller bowls.
 If you have more leftover lemongrass mayo, you could serve that in a dish as well.

 We buy lemongrass powder and other ground herbs and spices from Siem Reap’s Old Market, however, we’re going to start making our own herb powders soon.